 B) no (0 points).

-6. Do you like to do something very difficult in order to achieve the best result in your business?
+6. Do you like to do something very difficult in order to achieve the best results in your business?

 A) yes (5 points);